CSIRT-MU/edu-resources/README.md

 Cybersecurity Educational Resources
 ==========================

-This is an [awesome list](https://github.com/sindresorhus/awesome) of resources related to teaching cybersecurity, especially by running Capture the Flag games for educational purposes.
+This is an [awesome list](https://github.com/sindresorhus/awesome) of resources related to teaching cybersecurity, primarly to running Capture the Flag games for educational purposes.

-## The list
+## Capture the Flag (CTF) games

 * [CTFtime](https://ctftime.org/) -- a public directory of all CTFs organized currently or in the past

+## Online playgrounds

+## Online courses

+* [Cybrary](https://www.cybrary.it/) -- free online security courses
+* [SANS](https://www.sans.org/) -- professional information security training

 ## Do you want to contribute or share your comments?